The 20 Most Powerful Words in Advertising

 Words sell.
-They always have and they always will—especially in today's social media-driven world which is primarily text-based.
+They always have and they always will—especially in today's social media-driven world, which is primarily text-based.
 People have forsaken newspapers and television and now connect to brands via Facebook, Twitter, Instagram, and blogs, where advertisers have three seconds (not 30) to sell a product or service.

-Here are the twenty words that—is used properly and judisically—should be considered because they resonate with consumer and help sell goods and services.
+Here are 20 words that—if used properly and judiciously—should be considered because they resonate with consumers and help sell goods and services.

 Top 20 Words in Advertising